chuanqisun/blog/src/posts/20250806-vibe-coding-mit-course-catalog.md

 The workflow runs at 8:00 AM UTC (4:00 AM Eastern), downloads the latest course data, rebuilds the static site, and deploys to GitHub Pages.
 This serverless solution keeps data fresh without running infrastructure.
 The app now updates every morning.

+The final source code is available on [GitHub](https://github.com/chuanqisun/courseek).

 ## Future Directions

 The tool needs a more robust full-text search engine.
 Possibly SQLite compiled to WebAssembly could handle special characters elegantly.
 The real win would be deploying this as a Model Context Protocol server, letting students query course data through their preferred chat interface.